 It is important that information about a pupil's needs is shared with all staff in school who work with the pupil and that it is passed on from class to class and school to school, as the pupil moves on.
 We ensure that all staff in school are made aware of individual pupils' needs and what provision is made.
-This is often through the use of a pupil passport/support plan and/or provision maps.
-We ensure that all information is passed on to new class teachers, through our own internal transfer system, and that all classes have a SEND folder that captures information about any children with Special Educational Needs and/or Disabilities and the strategies the school uses, to ensure their needs are met.
+This is often through the use of a Pupil Passport/Support Plan or provision maps.
+We ensure that all information is passed on to new class teachers through our own internal transfer system, and that all classes have a SEND folder that captures information about any children with Special Educational Needs and/or Disabilities and the strategies the school uses to ensure their needs are met.
+We ensure that children's needs are reviewed regularly.
+Their targets are reviewed and new targets are set every term.
+Children who have more complex needs, including those with an EHC plan, are reviewed with a separate meeting with all parties involved.